8-bit-sheep/googleAnalyticsR/README.md

 # googleAnalyticsR
-A new Google Analytics R library
+A new Google Analytics R library.
+Very much work in progress, mainly here to test implementation of a Google API package using `googleAuthR`

 ## Other GA R libraries